FZambia/centrifuge/docs/content/configuration.rst

 ``--debug`` - run Centrifuge in debug mode:

 ``--port`` - port to bind (default 8000)

+``--name`` - unique node name (optional) - will be used in web interface metric table or in graphite data path

 Some other command line options come with engine or structure storage backend -